shopwp/documentation/docs/getting-started/syncing.md

 # END WordPress
 ```

+Another possible reason for this behavior is having WordPress installed in a subdirectory.
+ShopWP does not currently support sub directory installations.
+So your options are to either use a top-level domain or a subdomain instead.

 ### Sync stuck at "Removing previously synced data ..."

 This can happen if you have overly aggressive security settings blocking access to the WordPress REST API.